 Naoshima Bath “I♥︎湯”

 Naoshima Bath “I♥︎湯” is an unique public Onsen designed by Shinro Otake, a famous Japanese artist.
 This bathhouse is decorated with fabulous artworks such as paintings and sculptures.
 The staff is welcoming and friendly, and you can purchase a cute designed towel with an original logo on it.
-It is an ideal spot to get refreshed while enjoying the fantastic art, it will be totally different bathing experience in Japan!
+It is an ideal spot to get refreshed while enjoying the fantastic art, it will be a totally different bathing experience in Japan!

 Opening hours